armadaproject/armada/CONTRIBUTING.md

 ## Security

-Armada developers appreciate and encourage responsible disclosure of security vulnerabilities.
+Armada developers appreciate and encourage coordinated disclosure of security vulnerabilities.
 If you believe you have a vulnerability to report, please contact the security team at [security@gr-oss.io](mailto:security@gr-oss.io) for triage.

 ## License